 - In approved projects, we can provide 50% of the project cost up front

 Do I need to have insurance on the technology or equipment I am financing?

 Insurance is required for the duration of the finance agreement.
 An Insurance Authorization page will be included with the initial document package.
 We can reach out to request the certificates of property and liability on your behalf.

 What is a UCC?
 What is a Subordination Letter?

-A UCC will be filed as soon as possible [when docs go out], even before collateral is delivered. *[This MUST be filed within 20 days of receipt of any part of the equipment]
+A UCC will be filed before collateral is delivered.
+The UCC must be filed within 20 days of receipt of any part of the equipment/

-In the event a security interest is not perfected due to timing issues, or if the transaction is structured as a sale leaseback, subordination letters will need to be obtained from all secured parties that have a blanket lien over the company
+If a security interest is not perfected due to timing issues, or if the transaction is structured as a sale-leaseback, subordination letters will need to be obtained from all secured parties that have a blanket lien over the company.